gardener/gardener/docs/proposals/21-ipv6-singlestack-local.md

 Developers will need to perform some configuration of their machine and Docker installation.
 Corresponding instructions are made available for macOS and Linux machines.

-provider-local is configured to use IPv6 addresses for patching the status of LoadBalancer services.
+provider-local is configured to use an IPv6 address (`::1`) instead of `127.0.0.1` for patching the status of LoadBalancer services.
-This is auto-detected if provider-local runs on the seed itself and configured explicitly if running on the host machine (which might have both IPv4 and IPv6 addresses).

 #### Scheduling